k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: null pointer dereference when monsters interact with magic chests
 - Fix: monster stepping on a magic trap causing it to explode did not destroy the trap
+- Fix: put a level restriction on when a Vampire player can use
+  #shapechange